tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Privacy Considerations

-Delegated credentials can be valid for 7 days and it is much easier for a service to create delegated credentials than a certificate signed by a CA.  A service could determine the client time and clock skew by creating several delegated credentials with different expiry timestamps and observing whether the
+Delegated credentials can be valid for 7 days (by default) and it is much easier for a service to create delegated credentials than a certificate signed by a CA.  A service could determine the client time and clock skew by creating several delegated credentials with different expiry timestamps and observing whether the